 In this 2-minute video, discover how International Student Support helps international students adjust to life at Laurier.

 The Laurier Crash Course is your introduction to all things grad school.
 It is a series of webinars and workshops designed to equip you with the knowledge and resources you need to thrive in your graduate studies.
+All events are organized based on your term of entry.

 Want a jump start on your preparations for graduate school?
 This 'Crash Course' delivers key information and checklists to get an early start on feeling prepared.
 You’ll learn what you can do now, from getting familiar with Laurier's learning platform (MyLS), understanding GenAI in academia, to ensuring your technology and accounts are ready to go.
 We’ll also introduce key academic supports available even before classes start.
 By the end, you’ll have a clear plan and know where to turn for support as a Laurier graduate student.